adobe/faast-path-to-beautiful-apps/chapters/chapter-1.md

     $ aio config set jwt-auth ~/Desktop/config.json --file --mime-type=application/json
     $ aio config set jwt-auth.jwt_private_key ~/Desktop/private.key --file --mime-type=application/x-pem-file
     ```
 1. Your Adobe I/O CLI is now configured for your Organization.
-You can run the following command to validate:
+You can always check your configuration via
     ```
+    $ aio config
+    ```
+1. You can run the following command to validate your config value.
+This command uses the values you have set to request an Access Token.
+    ```
     $ aio jwt-auth access-token
     ```
     should return an `Access Token` that looks like
     ![11](../images/11.png)
-    If you run into bugs, open your `config.js` file to double check your credentilas, and run both `aio conf set` commands again.
+    If you run into bugs, open your `config.js` file to double check your credentilas, and run both `aio config set` commands again.
 ### 3. Select your Integration
 1. Now that your Adobe I/O CLI is configured, you can use it to select your Integration.
 Run the following command:
     ```